Eversure Limited - How to Complain

 As soon as a complaint is received:

-- All written complaints will be acknowledged by our Complaints Officer in writing within five business days of receipt.
+- All written complaints will be acknowledged by our Complaints Officer in writing within three business days of receipt.

-- All verbal complaints will also be acknowledged by our Complaints Officer in writing within five business days of receipt.
+- All verbal complaints will also be acknowledged by our Complaints Officer in writing within three business days of receipt.

-If our investigation is not resolved within five business days, our acknowledgement letter will confirm that we will:
+If our investigation is not resolved within three business days, our acknowledgement letter will confirm that we will:

 - Investigate the complaint and aim to respond within four weeks of receiving the complaint